paultcochrane/kata/README.md

 Write a program which says "moin" for each nick in a (small) chat room.

-## Fibonnaci
+## Fibonacci

-Generate the first 100 numbers of the Fibonnaci sequence.
+Generate the first 100 numbers of the Fibonacci sequence.

 ## Quicksort